backstop/jdbc_to_jta/README.md

 # jdbc_to_jta
-Change JDBC style SQL parameters to JTA style.
+Change JDBC style SQL parameters to JTA style in a properties file.